mcgrizzz/NVCP_Toggle/README.md

 - I made this for myself, so I'm not guaranteeing support.
 But reasonable issues may be addressed

 ## Usage
-- Edit the values in NVCP Toggle.dll.config to change what values the program will toggle
+- Edit the values in NVCP appSettings.json to change what values the program will toggle
 - Run NVCP Toggle.exe to toggle.
 It's easiest to put a shortcut on your desktop or task bar for quick toggling

+## Known Issues and Caveats
+- The base program will not run without .NET Core 3.1 Runtime installed.
+If you do not want to install this, you can use the bundled version.
+In this case it will be slower to toggle on and off +/- a few seconds depending on your computer speed.
+- DisplayCal profile loader will override the gammaramp color settings (brightness, contrast, gamma).
+I'm looking into potential fixes to get it to behave.